How To Study History for UPSC

 We have listed below is the 'right strategy' for each section of the history paper for the mains exam.

-Ancient Indian history
+How to prepare Ancient Indian history for UPSC

 There is greater emphasis on sources of early Indian history.
 This has gained currency in the new syllabus.
 So make notes on the sources that are available to record ancient Indian history.
 Among various source the archaeological source is the most important source to study of ancient India.
 It covers from the prehistoric times to the Iron Age and you have to keep track of latest findings of this source.